By: Justin Martinez (@JustJustin956)

 You’d be hard-pressed to find a louder voice in the league than that of Draymond Green.

 We’ve seen countless players’ mouths speak louder than their games, but Green isn’t one of those guys.
-The Defensive Player of the Year has one of the biggest motors in the game.
+The Defensive Player of the Year has one of the biggest motors out there.

 Green averaged a well-rounded 10.2 points, 7.9 rebounds and seven assists last season.
 And although those numbers don’t exactly jump off the stat sheet, it’s those hustle plays and his burning desire to win that make him the heart and soul of the best team in the league.